-Before connecting the welding machine to the mains power supply, make sure that rated voltage and frequency correspond to those provided by the mains power supply and that the welding machine's power switch is turned to "O".
-The four pole cable supplied with the system must be used for the connection to the mains power supply.
+Before connecting the welding machine to the mains power supply, make sure that rated voltage and frequency correspond to those provided by the mains power supply (The serial number and rating information is located on the bottom of the machine.
+Use the rating plate information to determine input power requirements and rated output.) and that the welding machine's power switch is turned to "O".
+Electrical installation must meet all National and Local Codes.
+Only a qualified electrician may do the installation.
+The three pole cable supplied with the system must be used for the connection to the mains power supply.
 This cable is made up:

-- Three conductors that are used to connect the machine to the power supply. - The fourth, which is YELLOW GREEN, is used for making the "GROUND" connection.
+- Two conductors that are used to connect the machine to the power supply. - The third, which is YELLOW GREEN, is used for making the "GROUND" connection.

-Connect a suitable load of normalised plug (3p + t) to the power cable and provide for an electrical socket complete with fuses or an automatic switch.
+Connect a suitable load of normalised plug (2p + e) to the power cable and provide for an electrical socket complete with fuses or an automatic switch.
 The ground terminal must be connected to the ground conducting wire (YELLOW- GREEN) of the supply.
-Table 4 shows the capacity values that are recommended for fuses in the line with delays.